for American Protégé e-mails

 – PayPal (See bottom of this page).

-Audition time limit is 6 minutes for Junior, Young Musicians and Intermediate Categories, and 7 minutes for College students and professionals and Amateur Categories.
+Performance time limit is under 6 minutes for Junior, Young Musicians and Intermediate Categories, and under 7 minutes for College Students and Professionals and Amateur Categories.

 1. Applicant may choose one piece from the standard repertoire (Baroque, Classical, Romantic or Contemporary periods).